 This is very important.
 In fact, this is why a lot of people think they can’t meditate.
 They notice that their mind wanders when they meditate.
 And they think this is wrong.
 They believe that the mind should be completely still when meditating.
-It rarely is.
-And so they quit.
-Biggest mistake in the book.
+In truth, it rarely is.

 Let me say this loud and clear: It is not wrong for your mind to wander.
 It is natural.
 No one has perfect focus.
 And the goal of meditation is not to have a perfect mind.
 So, when your mind wanders, just return your focus to the breath.

 The single most important thing for beginners to understand is that meditation is not about controlling the mind.